ether/ep_themes/README.md

-# Change the styling of a pad by passing a theme or styles in the URL as paramters
+# Change the styling of a pad

 # Available Themes:

+* normal

 * hack